Isaac Albalag

-Isaac Albalag (יצחק אלבלג) was a Jewish philosopher of the second half of the 13th century.
+Isaac Albalag (יצחק אלבלג) was a Jewish philosopher and translator of the second half of the 13th century.

 Biography

-According to Steinschneider (Hebr.
-Uebers. pp. 299–306), Albalag probably lived in northern Spain or southern France.
-Graetz makes him a native of southern Spain.
+According to Moritz Steinschneider (Hebräische Uebersetzungen. pp. 299–306), Albalag probably lived in northern Spain or southern France.
+Heinrich Graetz makes him a native of southern Spain.
 His liberal views, especially his interpretations of the Biblical account of the Creation in accordance with the Aristotelian theory of the eternity of the world, stamped him in the eyes of many as a heretic.

 Translation work

-Apart from this, he showed little originality, and was eclectic in tendency.
+Apart from this, he showed little originality and was eclectic in tendency.
 This is illustrated by the fact that though he was an unreserved follower of Aristotle, he showed a leaning toward the Kabbalah, the excesses of which, however, he energetically opposed, especially the redaction of Biblical interpretations based on the assumed numerical values of the letters (Gematria).
 His most characteristic work was a translation (1292) of a part of Al-Ghazali's Maqasid al-Falasifa (Aims of the Philosophers), which embraces only two parts of the original; namely, logic and metaphysics.

-Albalag did not confine himself therein to the work of a translator, but often corrected the views of other philosophers as formulated by Al-Ghazali, who intended to refute them himself in his later work entitled Tahafut al-Falasifa (Incoherence of the Philosophers).
-Albalag remarked that Al-Ghazali did not refute the philosophers but rather his own errors, into which he had fallen by obtaining information not from Aristotle himself, but from his commentators, such as Ibn Sina (Avicenna) and others.
-According to Albalag, this charge applies also to Maimonides when attempting to refute Aristotle, as, for instance, on the eternity of the world.
+Albalag did not confine himself therein to the work of a translator but often corrected the views of other philosophers as formulated by Al-Ghazali, who intended to refute them himself in his later work entitled Tahafut al-Falasifa (Incoherence of the Philosophers).
+Albalag remarked that Al-Ghazali did not refute the philosophers but rather his errors, into which he had fallen by obtaining information not from Aristotle himself, but from his commentators, such as Ibn Sina (Avicenna) and others.
+According to Albalag, this charge also applies to Maimonides when attempting to refute Aristotle, as, for instance, on the eternity of the world.

-In the composition of his work Albalag made it his main object to counteract the widespread popular prejudice that philosophy was undermining the foundation of religion.
-Religion and philosophy would, for Albalag, agree on the fundamental principles of all positive religion — which are : "the belief in reward and punishment, in immortality, in the existence of a just God, and in Divine Providence" (which, of course, does not take into account any of previous materialistic philosophies, such as those of Diogenes or Democrites..).
+In the composition of his work, Albalag made it his main object to counteract the widespread popular prejudice that philosophy was undermining the foundation of religion.
+Religion and philosophy would, for Albalag, agree on the fundamental principles of all positive religion — which are: "the belief in reward and punishment, in immortality, in the existence of a just God, and Divine Providence" (which does not take into account any of previous materialistic philosophies, such as those of Diogenes or Democritus..).

 Religions, as well as philosophy, follow the same aim; namely, to render mankind happy.
 It is, no doubt, quite true that philosophy, which addresses itself to the individual, differs in its mode of establishing those truths from religion, which appeals to the great masses.
 Philosophy demonstrates; religion only teaches.